 I am a quantitative social scientist at the University of Exeter.
-I am mostly interested in ethnic inequalities and inequalities in education and conduct research both on Russia and the UK.
+I study ethnic groups and inequalities in education, in Russia and in the UK.

-In Exeter, I teach courses on immigration, policy evaluation in education and advanced data analysis.
+In Exeter, I teach courses on immigration and quantitative data analysis.
 Please see details in Teaching.